Buy When There’s Blood in the Streets: Adapt or Die

 Emotional Control: Manage fear and anxiety, making decisions based on analysis rather than panic.
 Discipline and a long-term perspective are essential.

-Patience and Discipline: Maintain a commitment to your strategy despite short-term fluctuations.
+Patience and Discipline: Stay committed to your strategy despite short-term fluctuations.
 Avoid impulsive decisions driven by market noise.

-– Rational Decision-Making: Base choices on research and analysis, not emotions or speculation.
+Rational Decision-Making: Make choices based on research and analysis, not emotions or speculation.
 Understand the fundamentals and market trends.

 – Risk Management: Understand and manage risk to navigate volatile markets confidently.
 Diversification and a long-term view help mitigate risk.